Skip to main content

 Learning outcomes

-In completing this workshop, you will be able to:
+Upon completing this workshop, you will be able to:

-• investigate how genAI tools can be integrated into a range of pedagogical practices
+• investigate how GenAI tools can be integrated into a range of pedagogical practices

 Structure